Muja Power Station

-The station was first commissioned on 21 April 1966.
+Construction on the power station by Clough for the State Energy Commission of Western Australia commenced in April 1962.
+The station was commissioned on 21 April 1966.
 Currently four of the eight turbines are running (units 5 through to 8).
 Muja has four 60 megawatts units (stages A and B), two 200 megawatts units (stage C) and two 227 megawatts units (stage D).